NJIT-WIS/project-2-is218-cbt/posts/blog-post-3.md

 # AI Applications: Revolutionizing Industries and Everyday Life

-Artificial intelligence (AI) is transforming a wide range of industries, driving innovation, and enhancing our daily lives.
+**Artificial Intelligence (AI)** is transforming a wide range of industries, driving innovation, and enhancing our daily lives.
 In this article, we explore various AI applications that are revolutionizing the way we live, work, and interact with the world.

 ![img1](https://www.appletechsoft.com/wp-content/uploads/2021/02/How-AI-is-transforming-the-Entertainment-Industry.jpg)